cfsworkload/smart-home-monitor/README.md

 1. Go to your Bluemix dashboard and select the {App-name}-front-end newly created CF application
 2. Click the route at the top of the screen see the real time data being passed through

 In the front end web application you will see simulated IOT data being pass through.
-This is done by the front end server subscribing to a public broker and fowarding to data to the browser via websocket in the node.js source code found in /front-end/app.js.
+This is done by the front end server subscribing to a public broker and fowarding to data to the browser via websocket.
+This is implemented in the node.js source code found in /front-end/app.js.
 The data is also foward to the **IoT Real-Time Insights** at the same time.
-Also there is a google map that shows local providers approved by the Inusrance company in the area of the IOT device in case of needed electric maitenance.
-This map is simulated by recieving the Longitude and Latitude of the device from **IoT Real-Time Insights** via **Node-red**.
-It is then used to query pre-defined provider information hosted in **dashDB**. **Node-red** also uses the data it recieves from **IoT Real-Time Insights** to create a decision tree in **dashDB** for our preditive analytics.
-The IOT data is fed into this decision tree to determine if the current electric use levels show a probability that the device owner with churn from the company, shown in the
+The google map shows local providers approved by the Inusrance company in the area of the IOT device in case of needed electric maitenance.
+The likelihood of customer churning is also displayed that is returned from the **dashDB** decision tree query.

-**Current probability that client will churn** section of the front end.
+### IoT Foundations

+The **IOT Foundations** service acts as the broker for the node-red and **IoT Real-Time Insights** service.
+It recieves data from the web application front end via it's api.
+The front-end recieves MQTT messages from the public broker that it is subscribed to on a unique topic.
+This simulates connecting to a public third IOT broker and integrating it into your own flow. **IOT Foundations** gets connected to the **IoT Real-Time Insights** in the deployment pipeline using the service's REST API.
+Node-red uses the service's **api key** and **api token** in the **ibmiot** node-red node to listen for the IOT data.

+For more information on the IoT Foundations see https://www.ng.bluemix.net/docs/#services/IoT/index.html

+### IoT Real-Time Insights

+The **IoT Real-Time Insights** insights service is trained in the deployment pipeline and when it recieves energy user power rating more than 5000 it triggers an alert that triggers and email to the specified email.
+Click the service in the  {App-name}-back-end's dashboard to see alerts and information about the device in this service.

+For more information on **IoT Real-Time Insights** see https://www.ng.bluemix.net/docs/services/iotrtinsights/index.html

+### dashDB

+**dashDB** is used as our warehouse for the electrician information and our data used to create our decision tree.
+It also provides the functionality to take our R script and create and host the tree.

+For more information on **dashDB** see https://www.ng.bluemix.net/docs/#services/dashDB/index.html#dashDB